DanCorley/cloudflared-tunnel-manager/README.md

 ```

 The DNS manager will automatically:
-- Create `myapp.yourdomain.com` hostname on your Cloudflare tunnel
+- Create `hello.**yourdomain**.com` hostname on your Cloudflare tunnel
-  - + create a dns record pointing to tunnel
+  - and create a dns record pointing to tunnel
 - Remove these records when the container stops
 - Update the record if labels change upon container re-creation